hlship/dialog-tool/README.md

 You may omit `:debug-sources` or `:library-sources`; the default `stddebug.dg` and `stdlib.dg` will be supplied.

+The default for `:output-format` is `:z8`, and the default for `:name` is the name of the current directory.

-You may specify a numeric `:seed` value, used to initialize the random number generator.
+You may optinally specify a numeric `:seed` value, used to initialize the random number generator.
 This can be very useful when writing tests where output text varies randomly; the same test script with the same seed will result in stable, repeatable output.